 Okay now time for the actual “scam.”
 I think at this point it is well known I am traveling with a hop on/off bus company, Stray.
 They have an app where you book your travel, follow along the route, book accommodation and activities.
 The crossing activity on the app was listed at $69 NZ and you know we did question the cost with our driver.
 We were told that park fees were increased 400% or something wild this year so that was why it was so high.
 We all took it at face value mostly because we trusted our driver and also because we wanted to do the hike.
 I’ll review the actual hike at the end, but again I didn’t enjoy it and wanted it to end, especially after the summit.
 As a result I finished the crossing family quickly, in under 5.5 hours and I was one of the first 5 in our group to finish.
 Now is where it gets interesting…

 #1.
 We are traveling with a bus company.
 Why couldn’t our normal driver come to pick us up?
 I even gave him the benefit of the doubt thinking that maybe today was one of his days off after he dropped us off.
-Nope it wasn’t so he pretty much wasn’t working after 9am that day.
+Nope it wasn’t so he pretty much wasn’t working after 9am that day, but getting paid for the day.
 I don’t see why he couldn’t have made at least one trip back.

-For the amount we were paying compared to the distance Adrift should have at least made two trips.
+For the amount we were paying compared to the distance Adrift should have at least made two trips back to our accommodation.
 It was bull, but I have since let it go it is just a solid reminder to be diligent while traveling even when you trust a company like I did with Stray.
 Honestly, look up different options if you are looking to do the crossing – maybe rent a car with some mates to split the cost and do it on your own time.
 There are other options don’t feel like what is offered is the only one.

 Now to the actual crossing… We were given the green light for the next morning at 7pm the night before.
 The conditions hadn’t been great earlier in the week and safety of the crossing is very weather dependent.
 When we heard it was on we were all stoked.
 It was our last night at Blue Duck Station and ended up being very chilled.
 I think most of the group retired to bed around 9pm.
 I’ve never been one to go to bed early and as a result inadvertently I stayed up until around midnight.
 Total error on my part because we were leaving at 5:45am.